-During the interim evaluation, an elected evaluation committee assesses the suitability, aptitude and professional performance of the junior professor.
+During the interim evaluation, an elected evaluation committee assesses the suitability, aptitude and professional performance of the assistant professor.
 The assessment is made in particular on the basis of research achievements, teaching achievements, social and leadership skills and commitment to academic self-administration.
-In the case of a junior professorship with tenure track, the assessment is always made with reference to the tenure track criteria.
+In the case of an assistant professorship with tenure track, the assessment is always made with reference to the tenure track criteria.
 The evaluation committee records the successes to date with regard to the criteria and provides a reasoned assessment of the achievement of the tenure-track criteria within the next three years.

 The interim evaluation is regulated in Section 21 of the Appointment Regulations of TU Dortmund University.
 The most important steps are summarized below: